rayspring2/rayspring2.github.io/README.md

 ## Illustration

-The website produced by the template can be viewed at https://github.com/Rayhaneh-Einollahi/Rayhaneh-Einollahi.github.io.
+The website produced by the template can be viewed at https://rayhaneh-einollahi.github.io/.

 ## What's Added

-A grid page for several posts for several columns of posts.
+* A **grid layout page** that displays multiple posts across several columns.
-A Linked in like Experience page.
+* An **Experience page**, styled similar to LinkedIn, for showcasing professional background and achievements.

 ## Other Features